Smoking scorpions is the new high now?

 And in some cases that ‘new stuff’ is something you wouldn’t normally picture in this regard.
 Well something along those lines is happening right here in Pakistan.

-People apparently smoke Scorpions in this part of the world, now
+People apparently are smoking Scorpions in this part of the world, now

 Apparently, it’s a high that can last up to ten hours according to some.
 That’s almost equivalent to a full blown acid trip.
 According to one user, the first six hours can be really painful since the body is adjusting itself to the substance.